Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges

 \subsection{Multi-Access Edge Computing (MEC)}

-The rapid evolution of the internet-of-everything (IoE) paradigm has resulted in a plentitude of end devices \cite{[4.15]}.
-The abundance of resource-intensive devices (e.g. smartphones and tablets), coupled with the emergence of QoE-oriented applications, have led to a wealth of data being generated at the edge of wireless networks.
-Exploiting this data requires sending it across the edge and core networks to reach the cloud server where the significant computation and storage resources are located.
-Accordingly, cloud computing has become unsuitable for resource-limited real-time applications, owing to the increased overhead occurred in the network, in terms of energy and spectrum resources, in addition to the increased latency and compromised security.
-Therefore, the European telecommunications standards institute (ETSI) has introduced a new computing paradigm called MEC, which brings cloud computing capabilities to the edge of the radio access network \cite{[3.22]}, \cite{[3.23]}.
-The key motivation behind MEC is that running applications, with their associated computation tasks, closer to the end-users will reduce network congestion and preserve the network resources, enabling enhanced users' experience.
+The rapid evolution of the internet-of-everything (IoE) paradigm has resulted in a plentitude of end devices.
+The abundance of resource-intensive devices, coupled with the emergence of QoE-oriented applications, has led to a wealth of data being generated at the edge of wireless networks.
+Exploiting this data requires sending it across the networks to reach the cloud server where the significant computation and storage resources are located.
+Accordingly, cloud computing has become unsuitable for resource-limited real-time applications, owing to the increased overhead occurring in the network, in terms of energy and spectrum resources, in addition to the increased latency and compromised security.
+Therefore, the European telecommunications standards institute (ETSI) has introduced a new computing paradigm called MEC, which brings cloud computing capabilities to the edge of the radio access network \cite{[3.22]}.
+The key motivation behind MEC is that running applications closer to the end-users with their associated computation tasks will reduce network congestion and preserve the network resources, enabling enhanced user experience.

 The proliferation of smart end devices with the employment of MEC provides a suitable environment for employing FL algorithms.
-Shifting to decentralised ML model training at the network edge allows for greater scalability by distributing the computation from centralised architectures of the network core/cloud to the edge located closer to the users.
+Shifting to decentralised ML model training at the network edge allows for greater scalability by distributing the computation from centralised architectures of the network core/cloud to the edge closer to the users.
 Moreover, MEC enables FL algorithms to offer latency optimisation for real-time applications where data aggregation, analytics, and computation are handled within user proximity.
-In fact, the capabilities of the edge server enable it to act as an FL server, whereas the widely dispersed edge devices are used as FL clients \cite{[3.24]}, \cite{[3.25]}.
-Thus, MEC and FL enable the provision of rich services and applications in close proximity to the end-users \cite{[3.27]}.
+In fact, the capabilities of the edge server enable it to act as an FL server, whereas the widely dispersed edge devices are used as FL clients.
+Thus, MEC and FL provide rich services and applications close to the end users.